Osteoporosis Assessment Center

 Diagnosis and Treatment

-Our DEXA reports are unique in that they are crafted by rheumatologists with strong interest in osteoporosis.
+Our DXA reports are unique in that they are crafted by rheumatologists with strong interest in osteoporosis.
 Attention is paid to all patient risk factors including medical history and important clinical findings.
-This information is incorporated into the DEXA reports to give the referring physician an excellent understanding of the DEXA results, fracture risk (FRAX) and insight into clinical management of bone density issues.
+This information is incorporated into the DXA reports to give the referring physician an excellent understanding of the DXA results, fracture risk (FRAX) and insight into clinical management of bone density issues.
 The latest clinical guidelines and latest clinical studies are used as the basis for our clinical recommendations.

 The OAC clinical studies program enables patients and community members to gain access to select drug protocols not routinely available elsewhere.
 Through this program, our physicians and clinical research coordinators work with pharmaceutical researchers to evaluate the effectiveness of new medications for osteoporosis.